numpy/numpy/doc/neps/nep-0041-improved-dtype-support.rst

 items can be equal (checked on dtype creation), so that the equality operation above can be performed very efficiently.
-If the values define an order, the category labels (internally integers) could be ordered the same way to allow efficient sorting and comparisons.
+If the values define an order, the category labels (internally integers) could be ordered the same way to allow efficient sorting and comparison.

-Whether or not casting is defined from one categorical with less to one with strictly more values defined, is something that the Categorical datatype would have to decide.
+Whether or not casting is defined from one categorical with less to one with strictly more values defined, is something that the Categorical datatype would need to decide.
+Both options should be valid.

 Python Enums DType